Diabetics can eat about 3 to 4 oranges a day, as they have a low Glycemic Index.

 Being a low Glycemic food, Diabetics can safely eat Oranges without the risk of blood sugar spikes!

 Oranges come in wide varieties – Valencia, Navel, Blood orange, Mandarin, Caracara, and Seville.
 All are loaded with powerful antioxidants and are nutritious enough to enhance your overall health management, causing no harm to your blood glucose levels.
-Oranges contain carbohydrates with a low GI, less than 55.
+Oranges contain carbohydrates with a low GI, of less than 55.
 This means that they will be digested, absorbed, and metabolized by the body, gradually stabilizing the blood sugar levels.

 What is the Glycemic Index of Oranges?